yashguptayg00/MyProject/README.md

 # Physics App
-Built in collaboration with Mrs. Rakhi Gangwal, PGT Physics, KV3-Jaipur
+Built in collaboration with renowned physics teacher in jaipur.

 Technlogies used - Flutter